Ashok Kumar: Background and personal life

 Ashok Kumar was born Kumudlal Ganguly into a Bengali Brahmin family in Bhagalpur, Bengal Presidency, British India (present-day Bihar, India).
 His father, Kunjlal Ganguly, was a lawyer while his mother, Gouri Devi, was a housewife.
 Kumudlal was the eldest of four children.
-His only sister, Sati Devi, a few years younger than him, was married at a very young age to Sashadhar Mukherjee and became the matriarch of a large "film family".
+His only sister, Sati Devi (born 1916), was married at a very young age to Sashadhar Mukherjee in 1932 and became the matriarch of a large "film family".
 Next was his brother, Kalyan, 16 years younger (b.1927), who later took the screen name Anoop Kumar.
 Youngest of all was Abhas (b.1929), whose screen name was Kishore Kumar, who became a phenomenally successful playback singer in Hindi films.
 Although the eldest by several years, Kumudlal outlived all his siblings.
-In fact, he stopped celebrating his birthday after his youngest brother, Kishore, died on that day in 1987.
+Notably, he stopped celebrating his birthday after his youngest brother, Kishore, died on the same day in 1987.

-While still a teenager and well before he had even given thought to a career in films, the young Kumudlal was married to Shobha (a first cousin of actress Chhaya Devi), a girl of his own Bengali Brahmin community and similar family background, in a match arranged by their parents in the usual Indian way.
+After a failed marriage proposal owing to the opposition regarding his newly made career in films, young Kumudlal was later married to Shobha (a first cousin of actress Chhaya Devi), a girl of his own Bengali Brahmin community and similar family background on 20 April, 1938, in a match arranged by their parents in the usual Indian way.
 Their lifelong marriage was a harmonious and conventional one, and despite his film career, the couple retained a very middle-class outlook and value system, bringing up their children with traditional values in a remarkably simple home.
 They were the parents of one son, Aroop Ganguly, and three daughters named Bharati Patel, Rupa Verma and Preeti Ganguly.
 Aroop Kumar Ganguly worked in only one film, appearing as a hero in Bezubaan (1962), which flopped at the box office.
 He then made a career in the corporate world.
 The eldest daughter, Bharati Patel, is the mother of the actress Anuradha Patel.
 His second eldest daughter, Rupa Ganguly, is a former actress and widow of actor-comedian Deven Verma.
 The youngest daughter, Preeti Ganguly acted as a comedienne in several Hindi films during the 1970s and 1980s and died unmarried in 2012.